Business & Finance

 Budget Analyst Salary Overview

-The Budget Analyst is a sought-after profession in the United States with a median annual salary of $84,940.
-Compensation typically ranges from $50,000 for entry-level positions to $133,600 for experienced professionals in high-demand markets.
+The Budget Analyst is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $84,940, compensation for this position ranges from $50,000 at the entry level to $133,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Budget Analyst in the US earns between $50,000 and $133,600 per year, with a median of $84,940.